okeowo-cloud/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
+#!bin/bash

-Description of all project scripts
+# A description of the project scripts

-0-current_working_directory:prints the absolute path name of the current working directory.
+0-current_working_directory: this script prints the absolute path name of the current working directory.